aiven/devportal/docs/products/kafka/concepts/log-compaction.rst

    1001 -> "Paper Road 21"

-We have three different options on how long to retain the messages:
+There are three different options to define for how long to retain the messages:

-* **infinite message retention**: all changes to user's address would be maintained in the logs.
-This would lead to the log growing in size without a bound.
-This option involves a risk to outgrow the disk capacity.
+* **infinite message retention**: all changes to user's address are maintained in the logs.
+This can lead to the log growing in size without a bound.
+This option involves the risk of outgrowing the disk capacity.
-* **simple message retention**: older records would be deleted after they reach a certain age or size.
+* **simple message retention**: older records are deleted after they reach a certain age or size.
 * **compacted topic**: only latest version of the key's value is kept.
-In the example above, only the current address for a specific user would be kept.
+In the example above, only the current address for a specific user is kept.

-With compacted topics, Apache Kafka removes from the topic any records for which there is a newer version (based on the record key) is available in the partition.
+With compacted topics, Apache Kafka removes any records from the topics for which there is a newer version (based on the record key) is available in the partition.
 This retention policy can be set per-topic, so a single cluster can have some topics where retention is enforced by size or time and other topics where retention is enforced by compaction.

 Compacted topic example
 -----------------------

-To understand better how compaction works we will look at a partition of a compacted topic before and after compaction has been applied.
+To understand better how compaction works, we will look at a partition of a compacted topic before and after compaction has been applied.

 Continuing the example above, the topic records before the compaction would be: